 Scottish TV Shows, and TV Shows Primarily Set in Scotland

-Outlander – 2014 to 2018 – An English nurse mysteriously finds herself transported back to Scotland in the year 1743.
+Outlander – 2014 to present – An English nurse mysteriously finds herself transported back to Scotland in the year 1743.
 This show was a joint British–American project, using creative talent from both sides of the pond.
 Streaming

-Shetland -2013 to present – Murder and mystery in the Shetland islands, based on the popular Ann Cleeves novels.
+Shetland -2013 to present – Murder and mystery in the Shetland Islands, based on the popular Ann Cleeves novels.
 Bear in mind, some streaming services combine Series 1 and 2 as a single season because they were shorter.
 S1-5 Streaming

 Brotherly Love – 1999 – This short-lived sitcom follows a Scottish man who returns home to Invercorrie for an uncle's funeral.
 Gregor Fisher (Rab C. Nesbitt) stars.
 Sadly, we're not aware of any legal ways to watch this one right now.